 Most insurance plans have a deductible, which is an amount that you pay before your plan kicks in.
 Coinsurance works after your deductible is paid.

 If your plan has a $1,000 deductible, then you’d have to pay $1,000 entirely on your own before thinking of coinsurance.
-After you “reach” that deductible, then normal payment rules for coinsurance apply.
+Once you “reach” that deductible, then normal payment rules for coinsurance apply.

 Imagine that you have hand tendon repair surgery for $4,000 on the first day of your health insurance plan.
 If that plan has a $1,000 deductible and 70% coinsurance, then you would pay $1,900.
 That’s the full deductible, and 30% of the remaining bill.